 \subsection{The Albanese scheme of a smooth projective variety}

-\begin{defn} a) Let $X$ be a smooth $F$-scheme (not necessarily of finite type).
-For each connected component $X_i$ of $X$, let $E_i$ be its field of constants, that is, the algebraic closure of $F$ into $F(X_i)$.
+\begin{defn} a) Let $X$ be a smooth separated $F$-scheme (not necessarily of finite type).
+For each connected component $X_i$ of $X$, let $E_i$ be its field of constants, that is, the algebraic closure of $F$ in $F(X_i)$.
 We define

 There is a canonical $F$-morphism $X\to \pi_0(X)$; $\pi_0(X)$ is called the \emph{scheme of constants} of $X$.\\ b) If $\dim X=0$ (equivalently $X\iso \pi_0(X)$), we write $\Z[X]$ for the $0$-dimensional group scheme representing the \'etale sheaf $f_*\Z$, where $f:X\to \Spec F$ is the structural morphism. \end{defn}